kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 og-image: js-focus.jpg
 thumb-image: js-focus-thumb.jpg
 ---
 My last six months as a JavaScript developer have included a period of self-assessment.
-Primarily, I've reviewed <em>how</em> I write code: not the libraries and frameworks I use to help me write it.
+Primarily, I've reviewed <em>how</em> I write application code: not the libraries and frameworks I use to help me write it.

 I've also researched how other developers write code and, collectively, have learned great things from them.
 But when discussing libraries and frameworks, I've discovered too many instances of developers rejecting them for the wrong reasons.

 <h2>How this all began</h2>
 It all started after a lengthy period of using <a href="https://reactjs.org/">React</a> on a daily basis.
 Consequently, I see three positive things that React brings to the JavaScript developer conversation:

-1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
+1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool...and more efficient.
 2. <strong>a focus on functional programming</strong>: React promotes the idea that a function should do one thing well, do that thing in its own world, and do it without screwing up the world around it.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
 When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.